aws-samples/aws-modernization-with-pulumi/content/15_workshop_setup/10_cloud9.md

 4 .
 For the name use `pulumi-workshop`

 5 .
-Keep the default settings and create the environment
+Select Other instance type and choose t3.medium

+6 .
+Leave all the other settings as default

 ![image](/images/c9-settings.png)